| William Rusedski: Painting & Drawing Experiments

 imagination, and are representations of a world that is part-myth,

+and part-reality.
 Yet another branch of Rusedski’s ink on paper drawings

 involves caricature and the situations he presents in these